brettchalupa/brettcodes/_projects/launchpad.md

 - Ruby on Rails
 - Ember.js
 website: https://launchpad.savilearning.org
-excerpt: Curriculum planner that supports and inspires teachers to design high-quality, personalized learning experiences.
+excerpt: Curriculum planner that supports and inspires teachers to design high-quality, personalized learning experiences
 ---

 We continue to design and develop LaunchPad for Savi Learning.
 LaunchPad is a curriculum planner for educators centered around Project Based Learning (PBL).
 Our responsibilities include user interface design, developing new features, and maintaining the infrastructure and apps.